 In a controversial verdict that led to the coining of the legal slang “Twinkie defense,” White was convicted of manslaughter rather than murder and served only five years of a seven-year prison sentence.

-Two years after his release Dan White would return to San Francisco where he taped a garden hose to the tailpipe of his car , stuck the other end through a car window, turned on the ignition and committed suicide.
+Two years after his release Dan White would return to San Francisco where he taped a garden hose to the tailpipe of his car , stuck the other end through a car window, and turned on the ignition.
 In his hands, he clutched photographs of his three children and his wife.

 Dan White did not kill himself out of guilt.
 He did it because his killing Harvey Milk was going to follow him for the rest of his life.